renatawong/quantum-maxcut/README.md

 "Quantum speedup for the maximum cut problem" (2023)

+To be presented at CTHPC 2023 conference (https://sites.google.com/view/cthpc2023).

 # How to use the notebook:
 1. Input a list of edges into the code body at the indicated position.